Desert Flower (film)

-Desert Flower is a 2009 German biographical film directed by Sherry Hormann.
+Desert Flower is a 2009 biographical film directed by Sherry Hormann.
 It stars Liya Kebede, Sally Hawkins and Craig Parkinson, and is based on the Somali-born model Waris Dirie's autobiography.

 Plot

 The film follows the journey of Waris Dirie (played by Liya Kebede) from a nomadic pastoralist background in Somalia to a new life and career in the West as a fashion model and activist against female genital mutilation.